 Offshore sportsbooks are completely unregulated and are by no means beholden to the same standards that regulated and licensed sportsbooks are.
 That means they can easily take advantage of the money invested on their platform and the personal information they receive from bettors.

 For example, if someone bet on the University of North Carolina basketball team with one of these unregulated sportsbooks, the illegal platform could take the bet and refuse to pay out winnings to the bettor because they are unregulated and not obligated to any laws or code of ethics.
 That puts all of the risks of betting on the bettor – a less-than-ideal situation.

-House Bill 347 will regulate and license 10 to 12 online sportsbooks that will operate legally in North Carolina.
+House Bill 347 will regulate, license and tax 10 to 12 online sportsbooks that will operate legally in North Carolina.
 All of those licensed sportsbook platforms will have to go through rigorous and detailed application processes to prove that they will benefit the state while following specific guidelines.
 That process creates a much safer situation for bettors.
 And while sportsbooks will be contributing tax money to local programs, sports bettors will also be responsible for reporting winnings on their taxes, some of which will also contribute to local programs.

 So, the best advice for those who are itching to begin sports betting is to wait.
 Trust the process and do not risk your hard-earned money at an unregulated and likely illegal sports betting platform.

 Interested in wagering on your favorite sports team?
 Explore a comprehensive comparison of the leading legal North Carolina sports betting sites, complete with the top NC sportsbook promotions currently available, accessible via the provided link.